Skip to content

 With Karma Kitchen, Kaliane Meret invites you to take part in a tasting experience that explores the intimate link between smells and memory, memories and cooking.

-These performative moments mutate according to the context in which they are shown, inducing sensitive experiences, building bridges between individual and shared memory.
-The questioning core of this visual ritual seeks to understand how memories shape tastes from one generation to the next, and how the transmission of the sense of taste can be linked to a territory, a history, a culture or even a diaspora.
+In her role as mediator and sensory imparter, Kaliane Meret has created the character of a well-being hostess.
+The philtre, the potion, the recipe, the fragrance and the story inspire her to create an intimate experience, in search of a universal.
+Kaliane Meret seeks to understand how memories shape tastes from one generation to the next, and how the transmission of the sense of taste can be linked to a territory, a history, a culture or even a diaspora.

 Kaliane Meret